sdnfv/openNetVM/docs/Install.md

 4. Configure and compile DPDK
 --

-1. Run the [install script][install] to compile DPDK and configure hugepages.
+1. Run the [install script](../scripts/install.sh) to compile DPDK and configure hugepages.

-    The [install script][install] will automatically run the [environment setup script][environment], which configures your local environment.
+    The [install script](../scripts/install.sh) will automatically run the [environment setup script](../scripts/enviroment.sh), which configures your local environment.
 This should be run once for every reboot, as it loads the appropraite kernel modules and can bind your NIC ports to the DPDK driver.

 5. Run DPDK HelloWorld Application
 --